jennifertrin/OnboardNFTAlgorand/README.md

 - Digital Art, 3D Art, and Hand-drawn
 - People’s Choice Awards

-Prizes include flagship Algorand NFTs, NFT memberships to Algorand DAOs, free minting on NFT Cloud, and ALGO
+Prizes include flagship Algorand NFTs, NFT memberships to Algorand DAOs, free minting on NFT Space, and ALGO

 #### Activity 2: Recognize Top-Tier Artists, Collections, and Whales

 **Examples:**
-- Monthly, quarterly, and yearly spotlights on top artists or NFT collections on NFT Cloud posted on Twitter, LinkedIn, TikTok, and Instagram.
+- Monthly, quarterly, and yearly spotlights on top artists or NFT collections on NFT Space posted on Twitter, LinkedIn, TikTok, and Instagram.
-- Monthly, quarterly, and yearly spotlights on top NFT “whales” or collectors on NFT Cloud posted on Twitter, LinkedIn, TikTok, and Instagram.
+- Monthly, quarterly, and yearly spotlights on top NFT “whales” or collectors on NFT Space posted on Twitter, LinkedIn, TikTok, and Instagram.
 Partner with an Algorand notifications application to encourage users to sign up for notifications on the top NFT collectors’ wallet activity.
 - Yearly virtual NFT Awards Show where Algorand users can nominate their favorite in each category.
-NFT Cloud users can vote for the best community-curated category.
+NFT Space users can vote for the best community-curated category.
 Example categories include:
     - Best NFT Community
     - Best Newly Launched NFT Collection
     - NFT Collection with most utility

 ### Phase 2: Collector Engagement
 Art sees an average of 7.6 percent yearly return and does not experience the same volatile fluctuations as other investment types [4].
 With its stability and high return, art can enable generational wealth.
-NFT Cloud paves the way for NFTs as the most equitable and fair investment type, one that is open to collectors of all socioeconomic backgrounds.
+NFT Space paves the way for NFTs as the most equitable and fair investment type, one that is open to collectors of all socioeconomic backgrounds.

-**Tools Needed**: NFT Cloud site, Twitter, Twitter Spaces, Discord, Youtube, multi-sig wallets
+**Tools Needed**: NFT Space site, Twitter, Twitter Spaces, Discord, Youtube, multi-sig wallets

 #### Activity 3: Reduced Cost on NFT Purchases

-NFT Cloud can establish unique promotional sale days each week or day to make NFTs more affordable.
-Promotions are posted on NFT Cloud main page, user profile, and their social media including Twitter and Discord.
+NFT Space can establish unique promotional sale days each week or day to make NFTs more affordable.
+Promotions are posted on NFT Space main page, user profile, and their social media including Twitter and Discord.

 **Examples:**